LukeGotBored/uploadgram-app/README.md

 [![downloads](https://img.shields.io/github/downloads/pato05/uploadgram-app/total)](https://github.com/pato05/uploadgram-app/releases)
 [![downloads@latest](https://img.shields.io/github/downloads/pato05/uploadgram-app/latest/total)](https://github.com/pato05/uploadgram-app/releases/latest)
 # Uploadgram App
-Uploadgram frontend for Android (and web)
+The (un)official Uploadgram client

 ## Where can I download the app?
-Just go to the [latest release](https://github.com/Pato05/uploadgram-app/releases/latest) and click one of the packages or you can download it on F-Droid, by clicking the button below.
+You can either download the latest version of the app [here](https://github.com/Pato05/uploadgram-app/releases/latest) or on f-droid:

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png" alt="Get it on F-Droid" height="80">](https://f-droid.org/packages/com.pato05.uploadgram)

 ## Files descriptions
 - `app-release.apk` is compatible with both ARM and ARM64 (if you are unsure if your device is ARM or ARM64)
-- `app-arm64-v8a-release.apk` is the ARM64 release (compatible with most new devices)
+- `app-arm64-v8a-release.apk` is the ARM64 release (compatible with most of the latest devices)
 - `app-armeabi-v7a-release.apk` is the ARM release

 ## How can I build the app for Web?